(S,s) inventory policies in general equilibrium

 Aggregate Labor Force Participation and Unemployment and Demographic Trends

-We estimate trends in the labor force participation (LFP) and unemployment rates for demographic groups differentiated by age, gender, and education, using a parsimonious statistical model of age, cohort and cycle effects.
+We estimate trends in the labor force participation (LFP) and unemployment rates for demographic groups differentiated by age, gender, and education, using a parsimonious statistical model of age, cohort, and cycle effects.
 Based on the group trends, we construct trends for the aggregate LFP and unemployment rate.
-Important drivers of the aggregate LFP rate trend are demographic factors, with increasing educational attainment being important throughout the sample and ageing of the population becoming more important since 2000, and changes of groups' trend LFP rates, e.g. for women prior to ...
+Important drivers of the aggregate LFP rate trend are demographic factors, with increasing educational attainment being important throughout the sample, ageing of the population becoming more important since 2000, and changes of groups' trend LFP rates, e.g., for women prior to ...

 Should optimal discretionary monetary policy look at money?

 This paper examines whether monetary indicators are useful in implementing optimal discretionary monetary policy when the policy maker has incomplete information about the environment.
 We find that money does not contain useful information for the policy maker, if we calibrate the model to the U.S. economy.
 If money demand were to be appreciably less variable, observations on money could be useful in response to productivity shocks but would be harmful in response to money demand shocks.
 We provide an incomplete information example where equilibrium welfare declines when the money demand ...

 Studying the incentives and constraints in the non-market sector ? that is, home production ? enhances our understanding of economic behavior in the market.
 In particular, it helps us to understand (1) small variations of labor supply over the life cycle, (2) large variations of employment relative to wages over the business cycle, and (3) large income differences across countries.